envelope-project/laik/README.md

 * use of LAIK data containers can significantly reduce application code required for explicit data communication.
 This makes maintainance easier.

-* the declarative style of programming allows LAIK to trigger communication early, enabling it to overlap communication and computation.
+* the declarative, abstract style of specifying data exchange requirements (what, not how) allows LAIK to come up with optimal communication schedules, and offloading reductions

 # Example